Azure/enterprise-azure-policy-as-code/Docs/ci-cd-pipeline.md

 ### Deploy-PolicyPlan.ps1

-Deploys Policies, Initiatives, Policy Assignments, and Policy Exemptions at their desired scope based on the plan.
+Deploys Policies, Policy Sets, Policy Assignments, and Policy Exemptions at their desired scope based on the plan.

 |Parameter | Required | Explanation |
 |----------|----------|-------------|